bcaliva21/interview-prep/README.md

     - this one is easy to mess up, study it a few times to cement it in your brain
   - Subarray Sum Equals K
     - Notes: it is hard to explain this one, study the code
+  - Valid Word Abbreviation
+    - Notes: Not too bad.
+Don't just return true, check that both i and j have traversed their respective string

 ## Graphs
   - 200 Number of Islands